-The National Court Appointed Special Advocate (CASA)/Guardian ad Litem (GAL) Association, together with its state and local member programs, supports and promotes court-appointed volunteer advocacy so every abused or neglected child in the United States can be safe, have a permanent home and have the opportunity to thrive.
-The National CASA Association supports our network of 950 state organizations and local programs, in 49 states and the District of Columbia, through training and technical assistance.
+The National Court Appointed Special Advocate (CASA)/Guardian ad Litem (GAL) Association for Children, together with its state and local member programs, supports and promotes court-appointed volunteer advocacy so that every child who has experience abuse or neglect can be safe, have a permanent home and have the opportunity to thrive.
+The National CASA/GAL Association supports our network of 939 state organizations and local programs, in 49 states and the District of Columbia, through training and technical assistance.
 The role of local CASA/GAL programs is to recruit, train and support volunteers in providing best interest advocacy to children who have experienced abuse and neglect.

 Appointed and empowered directly by the courts, CASA/GAL volunteers advocate for a child’s best interest by providing critical information to judges about the child’s needs and well-being to help the judge make the most well-informed decision.
 The CASA/GAL model was created 40 years ago and CASA/GAL programs have established themselves and their volunteers as trusted partners with the courts and child welfare professionals.
 State statutes (and local court rules) specify when the court must or may appoint a best interest advocate to speak for a child who is involved in an abuse and neglect proceeding and whom the court may appoint.
-In 2018, our programs served a collective 271,800 children with the help of 93,300 dedicated volunteers.
+In 2021, more than 97,900 CASA/GAL volunteers advocated for the best interests of more than 242,000 children.

 The Court Appointed Special Advocate Association (CASA) Appropriation

-Federal funds are critical to strengthening the capacity of CASA/GAL programs throughout the country to meet the needs of child victims currently being served and those who still await a caring, consistent adult to speak for the best interests in the courtroom and in the community.
-Child welfare systems are in a state of crisis, partly due to a devastating opioid epidemic.
+Federal funds are critical to strengthening the capacity of CASA/GAL programs throughout the country to meet the needs of child victims currently being served and those who still await a caring, consistent adult to speak for their best interests in the courtroom and in the community.
+The COVID-19 pandemic placed further strains on child welfare systems already struggling to support the needs of children and families.
 More than 440,000 children are in foster care on any given day.
 The average child in foster care spends more than a year in care.
-CASA Program funds through DOJ achieve and uphold national standard setting, assessment, accountability, and evaluation across nearly 950 local, state, and tribal programs to promote improved child outcomes and effective stewardship of public investments in victim advocacy.
+CASA Program funds through DOJ support effective advocacy for child victims of abuse or neglect, through national standard setting, assessment, accountability, and evaluation of 939 local, state, and tribal programs.
 Federal support at the fully authorized level is instrumental to bringing advocacy training and best practice tools into multiple and new emerging issue areas including child sex trafficking, substance abuse and opioid-overuse, and the overmedication of child victims.
 Technical assistance is made possible to the network on a full range of topics including governance, program management, volunteer management, and evaluation and performance measurement.

 Please contact email@example.com with questions.